Red Hen Publications

 I am confident that this much of the pattern will repeat in Book 7.

 Ergo: Snape is Dumbledore’s man.
 Dumbledore has not had his final word yet.
 And it was Dumbledore who deliberately allowed the partial Prophecy to escape.
 Thereby setting in play this whole story cycle.
+And, by doing so, he betrayed everything he stood for.

 • • • •